Research

 Cold Molecules

 If one could achieve trapping molecules in the gas phase at ultra-cold temperatures below 1 mK, it would be possible to control the number of molecules coherently, which would lead to a new methodology to manipulate molecules through quantum mechanics, in addition, to explore properties of very cold molecules.
-In this project, we are developing new techniques of making free cold molecules below 1 mK by combining techniques of Stark and Zeeman decelerators, mechanical cooling, velocity filters and optical cooling.
-Once cooling is achieved, the cold molecular ensembles will be used to investigate new phenomena such as anomalous reaction cross sections at low temperatures, which offer a completely new field of research in physical chemistry.
+In this project, we are developing new techniques for making free cold molecules below 1 mK by combining techniques of Stark and Zeeman decelerators, mechanical cooling, velocity filters and optical cooling.
+Once cooling is achieved, the cold molecular ensembles will be used to investigate new phenomena such as anomalous reaction cross-sections at low temperatures, which offer a completely new field of research in physical chemistry.

 See the cold molecules webpage for more information.